kimcangho/kimcangho/README.md

 ### About me
 I am a mechanical engineer turned software engineer, and I'm all about honing a craft, achieving proficiency in said craft, and wielding it to tackle large obstacles and solve complex problems!

 When I'm not behind the keyboard, you can find me on the saddle of a road bike.
 I've only just started cycling as of this summer and it's been a wild ride!
 Also got a century ride under my belt, too!
-If not on a bike, you might find me inside my home gym (assembled during the pandemic for an amount too high for me to publicly dislocse) or pitching in as a volunteer at a tech event!
+If not on a bike, you might find me inside my home gym (assembled during the pandemic for an amount too high for me to publicly disclose) or pitching in as a volunteer at a tech event!

 ### Skills